 For De Facto Parents

-Welfare and Institutions Code § 827(a)(1)(E) provides that case files in a juvenile dependency case can be inspected by "attorneys for the parties," meaning that if you are a de facto parent and represented by an attorney, your attorney can make a discovery motion (sometimes referred to an 827 Petition) directly to the juvenile court.
+Welfare and Institutions Code § 827(a)(1)(E) provides that case files in a juvenile dependency case can be inspected by "attorneys for the parties," meaning that if you are a de facto parent and represented by an attorney, your attorney should be granted access to the file without having to file an 827 petition.
+If access is denied, your attorney can make a discovery motion bringing the court's attention to the statutory language.
 However, if you are a de facto parent who is not represented by counsel, you will likely have to utilize the above JV-569, 570, 571 and 572 forms.

 For Adoptive Parents